 The covid-19 pandemic is taking a toll on our health.
 And not just our physical health, but our social and mental health as well.
 Many people are currently struggling with job loss, uncertainty, grief, and fear.
 The question is, can anything be done to improve the situation?

-Your personality trait affects how you respond to or cope with the pandemic.
+Your personality affects how you respond to or cope with the pandemic.
 Personality has an effect on how we fare in crises or tough times such as the one we are facing now.
 Our personality is linked with our ability to tolerate distress and uncertainty.
-To develop your own coping mechanisms, it is important to know what your personality trait is.
-That way, you will know your strengths and weaknesses in terms of handling the pandemic.
+Knowing your personality type, including your strengths and weaknesses, is very important.
+This information can help you to developing effective coping mechanisms as the pandemic continues.
+If you are sure what your dominant personality traits are, there is no need to worry.
 You can learn more about your personality by taking an online test.

-There are many things that are hard to control.
-If you know your personality trait, you will know better how to control and handle things.
-Stay away from things that worsen your stress and anxiety and focus on your strengths.
-For instance, if reading news online and staying on social media are increasing your anxiety and making you more fearful, take a break from such activities.
-Give yourself an emotional and mental break.
+If you are aware of what your dominant personality traits are, you are more likely to avoid triggers that increase your stress and anxiety and focus more on your strengths.
+For example, if you know that reading the news online and staying on social media are raising your anxiety levels, you may benefit from taking a break from such activities.